marcuscarlssoon/macOS_keyboard_remapping/README.md

 ## Background
 I thought switching to a Mac from Linux would be a breeze, but oh boy was I wrong!
 The keyboard mapping has been giving me a run for my money.
-The fact that I'm using the Nordic layout does not make things better.
+The fact that I'm using the Nordic layout doesn't make things any better either, as I've found that the Nordic layout on a Mac is almost unbearable for programming (three keys have to be pressed to make a curly bracket).
 But hey, at least I have a shiny new computer to show for it.

 This repo contains a config file for Karabiner which I have used to remap the keyboard to a Windows/Linux Keyboard layout, without the need for switching command and ctrl in the macOS preferences.

 ## Set up shortcuts for Karabiner
 1. Install Karabiner:   https://github.com/pqrs-org/Karabiner-Elements
-2. Move the config-file to the Karabiner directory: <code>cp ./karabiner.json ~/.config/karabiner/karabiner.json </code>
+2. Move the config-file to the Karabiner directory: <code>cp karabiner.json ~/.config/karabiner/karabiner.json </code>

 ## Edit shortcuts
 1. Open shortcuts in VScode: